aiandme-io/firewall/Readme.md

 where,
 - **main.py:** Is your actual script.
-- **agent.json:** Definition of the AI agent that is being protected with the AIandMe Firewall lib.
+- **agent.json:** Definition of the AI agent that is being protected with the AIandMe FirewallOS lib.
 More details bellow.
 - **.env:** Holds the project environment variables.
 Amongst others, it holds the appropriate env vars for LLM provider integration (as described in section **Examples** above).

 ### The _agent.json_ file